Consultation / Preparation

 Transmittal letter with instructions on how to incorporate the forms into you tax return

-Addendum to Jurat where we take responsibility for the forms we prepare, unlike any other software package or service
+Addendum to Jurat where we take responsibility for the forms we prepare, unlike any other software package or service (only if we do not prepare the entire return)

 The tax forms